 Preparing your home for sale is paramount to successfully finding a buyer.
 Most of the time, it is after a buyer has searched the internet that he/she contacts a broker to see the home.
 They want to see lots of photos online as well as a virtual tour.
 For this reason alone, I provide professional photography, a walk-through virtual tour and pertinent information for all buyers to see in order to help them reach a decision.
-It also is very important to stage your home for the sales value of your home, shortens the amount of time on the market, and widens the buyer pool.
+It also is very important to stage your home for the sales value of your home, shorten the amount of time on the market and widen the buyer pool.
 I will help you prepare and stage your home for the market.
 I can give your home a fresh new look by utilizing items you already have using my background in interior design, my love for architecture and my passion for beauty and organization.
 This is critical before putting pictures on the Multiple Listing Services (MLS) or showing your home to prospect buyers.
 Remember, “Clutter eats equity”.

 You only get one opportunity to make a good impression and you want to make it count.
-By following these guidelines, you will enhance the attractiveness of your home and property and reduce the time it takes to generate serious offers.
+By following these guidelines, you will enhance the attractiveness of your home and reduce the time it takes to generate serious offers.

-Pull Together: Get all members of your household to pull together when it comes to getting and keeping your home and property ready for viewing.
+Pull Together: Get all members of your household to pull together when it comes to getting and keeping your home ready for viewing.
 By getting everyone into the habit of spending a few minutes tidying up the place every morning for an afternoon showing, you considerably improve your chances to find an interested buyer.
 Never leave the house with unmade beds or dishes in the sink.
 Clothing should be picked up or in the laundry.
 A couple of lights should be on and the radio tuned to a soft music station.
 You are inviting people into your home who hopefully will want to make it their own.
-Experience shows that taking the time for advance preparation of your home increases desirability, provides a marketing “edge”, and results in shorter market time while assuring the highest return.
+Experience shows that taking the time for advance preparation of your home provides a marketing “edge”, and results in shorter market time while assuring the highest return.

 Before Buyers Come To Your Home: